In a nutshell

 My name is Alissa Murray, the brains and the brawn behind In Locamotion.

 I love travel, foreign languages, dancing, and quiet self-reflection over my journal and a good cup of coffee.
-I am 25 years old and originally from New York, though I spent the last seven years living in Maryland.
-The first four years were spent in college, then I lived and worked in the beautiful city of Baltimore for two years, followed by a year of on-and-off travel.
-I am currently based out of New York, and occasionally out of my big, blue backpack.
+I am 25 years old and I am from New York, by way of Baltimore, by way of New York.
+Confused?
+Me too, because I feel very much from both places.
+However, I am currently based out of New York City, and occasionally out of my big, blue backpack.
 When I’m not working, I am living life to the fullest, and enjoy local and international travel at any chance I get.

-This blog is my forum to write about my travel experiences, both locally and abroad, that I have found to be particularly poignant.
-This blog is non-chronological.
-It focuses on many forms of travel, though my perspective is shaped by my traveling the world as a (mostly solo) female traveler.
+While I write here about many forms of travel, the majority of my traveling I have done solo.
+I consider myself a solo female traveler.
 The fact that I am both a woman and a traveler is relevant.
 It shapes the way that I navigate the world and the way that others receive me.
 It affects the risks that I take or don’t take, and the potential consequences of those risks.

 I am claiming locamotion as my unique brand of movement, both through the world and (ha!) on the dance floor.
 (After all, what’s an energetic salsa without some arm flailing and poorly attempted body rolls?)
 And why locamotion?
 Loca is Spanish for ‘crazy woman’.
 The use of the word crazy to describe a woman is a tactic of manipulation and control.
 It is a word that is used casually and in abundance, typically to describe a woman who is acting in a way that the accuser finds inconvenient.
 The use of the word crazy exempts the accuser from any responsibility for their own actions and contribution to a conflict.
 It also requires that the woman branded crazy defend herself and prove how “not crazy” she is before her perspective can be taken seriously.